na-na-hi/renget/archive/sfbf5.md

 \>little fatty is obviously fine but is crying and sobbing about how sorry they are despite being covered in extinguisher foam and snot bubbles
 \>its such an infrequent thing that you're able forgive it almost instantly and you find that its a perfect time to teach them a lesson on how to be more careful in the future
 \>but now you're stuck building a new fort for them, and scrubbing the soot off the walls, and replacing the carpet, the extinguisher and some of the toys that got melted too..
-\>you think to yourself that maybe its time to move the fort to the backyard from now on, and maybe make it out of something fireproof too...
+\>you think to yourself that maybe its time to move the fort to the backyard from now on, and maybe make it out of something fireproof too...%%

 =============================================